Results by Title # A B C D E F G H I J K L M N O P Q R S T U V W Z

 Templeton Press, 2008

 Twelve renowned scientists and theologians offer penetrating insights into the evolution dialogue in The Deep Structure of Biology.
-Each considers whether the orthodox model of evolution is sufficient and offers his/her own perspective on evolution and biology.
+Each considers whether the orthodox evolution model is sufficient and offers their perspective on evolution and biology.
 Essays include:

-Editor Simon Conway Morris provides the introduction and an overview of the issues as well as an essay on evolution and convergence.
-Other contributors are: Richard Lenski, George McGhee, Karl Niklas, Anthony Trewavas, Nigel Franks, Nicola Clayton, Nathan Emery, HalWhitehead, Robert Foley, Michael Ruse, Celia Deane-Drummond, and John Haught.
+Editor Simon Conway Morris provides the introduction, an overview of the issues, and an essay on evolution and convergence.
+Other contributors are Richard Lenski, George McGhee, Karl Niklas, Anthony Trewavas, Nigel Franks, Nicola Clayton, Nathan Emery, HalWhitehead, Robert Foley, Michael Ruse, Celia Deane-Drummond, and John Haught.

 [more]